 Ref- erence Consultee Relevant IIA paragraph/ table/ figure/ appendix Consultee Response Summary Response/ Action example through public transport)."
 Para 6.4.51 2.31 Dandara disputes these findings, for the following reasons: The sites cannot be considered to have poorer connectivity to the Chelmsford's urban area.
 Not only are they more proximate to it, enabling genuine opportunities to walk or cycle to Chelmsford City Centre and access other services and facilities in its urban area, they are located directly adjacent to existing public transport routes and other infrastructure.
 This position is supported the Council's own Sustainable Accessibility Mapping and Appraisal evidence base document 2022 (document T003), which scored eight potential development locations.
 The Edge of Chelmsford extension (which included West Chelmsford and East Chelmsford) scored fourth best.
 Only the brownfield development options in the urban area, North-East Chelmsford and South Woodham Ferrers scored better.
 Location 8, the Hammonds Farm option, scored second worst.
 The ownership structure of the sites at West and North-West Chelmsford will not significantly impinge upon their delivery timeframes or risk piecemeal development.
 Dandara alone controls 81 hectares of land at North-West Chelmsford that can deliver a sustainable new neighbourhood of around 850 new homes.
 It could come forward in isolation, or as part of a wider allocation to include land to the south and south-west controlled by Taylor Wimpey and Crest Nicholson.
 All three developers are collaborating on the promotion of these sites, demonstrated by the submission of joint representations on the Plan (under separate cover) and a development option.
-It out a development option that includes delivery of an additional road link through the three sites between the A1060 and Chignal Road.
-Concerns about multiple land ownerships should not be a reason to discount growth at West and North-West Chelmsford.
-The main employment site 16b, located adjacent to junction 18 of the A12, it is poorly connected the population of Chelmsford's urban area by anyt
+It could concerns about multiple land ownerships should not be a reason to discount growth at West and North-West Chelmsford.
+The main employment site 16b, located adjacent to junction 18 of the A12.
+This could come forward without the wider residential-led allocation.
+In any case, whilst this location is accessible from the A12, it is poorly connected the population of Chelmsford's urban area by a